RnDMonkey/Altium-Scripts/README.md

 # Altium Designer Scripts
-This is a list of my most-used Altium Designer scripts with a brief comment on each.
+This is a list of my most-used Altium Designer scripts with a brief comment on each.\
+\
+Cheers!\
+Ryan Rutledge, CID+

 # Credits
 I owe many thanks to other script writers who have contributed to the Altium-Designer-addons script repo.
 Special thanks to